VHDL/pyVHDLModel/doc/LanguageModel/DesignUnits.rst

 Entity
 ------

 An ``Entity`` represents a VHDL entity declaration.
-It has a list of generic and port items.
-It can contain a list of declared and body items.
+Libraries and package references declared ahead an entity are consumed by that entity and made available as lists.
+An entities also provides lists of generic and port items.
+The list of declared items (e.g. objects) also contains defined items (e.g. types).
+An entity's list of statements is called body items.

 **Condensed definition of class** :class:`~pyVHDLModel.VHDLModel.Entity`: